-Now the name sounded interesting but I didn’t know if I’d have the time to visit.
 When I saw that the weather would be bad, I read more about the museum before my trip.
 I almost fainted as it looked like I found Geek Nirvana.

 WARNING: PICTURE HEAVY POST COMING!!!!!

-I loved every second of it.
+I loved every second of my visit.

 When I visited, one of the rotating exhibits was “The Jim Henson Exhibition: Imagination Unlimited.”